 Toronto Islands – Toronto, Ontario

 Toronto Islands are an amazing park across the harbour from downtown Toronto; the best photo op of the Toronto Skyline in my humble opinion.
 To get to them you take a ferry from the base of York Street.
 The ferries go to Centre Island, Wards Island and Hanlan’s Point.
 The latter is famous for its nude beach.
 We shopped for picnic goodies at St Lawrence Market before walking down to the docks, about a 25 minute walk.
 Bike rentals are on Centre Island.
 We got our own, but you can rent tandem or even four person tandems.
 If you don’t want to do the picnic thing, try the licensed Rectory Cafe on the south side of Ward’s Island.
 The ferry ticket is about $8 per adult round trip.
 Student and child fares are cheaper.

 Meewasin Valley Trail – Saskatoon, Saskatchewan

-Saskatoon, Saskatchewan has mountain bike trails.
-Good ones too!
+Saskatoon, Saskatchewan has good mountain bike trails.
 It also has a linear trail called Meewasin Valley.
 Sunny Saskatoon was rainy so we had the trail pretty much to ourselves.
 We walked from the Bessborough Hotel to the Saskatoon Farmers Market.
 The market isn’t right on the trail but it’s close and what a great market.
 Filled with local food finds including Sea Buckthorns.
 I had never heard of these orange, tangy-tasting berries.
 They’re delicious.